-Technically you can see all 15 best things to do in Dubrovnik in 2 full days.
+Technically you can see the first 14 of the best things to do in Dubrovnik in 2 full days.
 You could certainly spend more days in Dubrovnik.
 All this depends on you, your pace and what kind of attractions you like to see and spend time at.

 When to Go

 This probably depends on what you are looking for.
 I had seen a picture of the Old Town in Dubrovnik during peak summer months once and I knew I never wanted to battle crowds like that but I still did want to go when it was relatively warm.
 With this in mind I knew May or September would be an ideal time when the weather was still nice but the summer crowds had not yet arrived or dispersed.
 If you do love to swim, then summer may be the best for you.
 The temperature is relatively tolerable in the winter time but you may have to check if places are open.